conduktor/conduktor-docs/docs/gateway/configuration/client-authentication.md

 GATEWAY_SECURITY_PROTOCOL: SASL_PLAINTEXT
 GATEWAY_USER_POOL_SECRET_KEY: yourRandom256bitKeyUsedToSignTokens
 ```
-You must set `GATEWAY_USER_POOL_SECRET_KEY` to a random value in order to ensure that tokens cannot be forged.
+You must set `GATEWAY_USER_POOL_SECRET_KEY` to a random value to ensure that tokens cannot be forged.
+Otherwise it will use a default value for signing tokens.

 Client configuration: